SocialGouv/kontinuous/docs/README.md

 yarn version:e2e "v${VERSION}"
 ```

+On webhook there is a query parameter that you can provide to select the tag of kontinuous docker image used for pipeline that is called `kontinuousVersion`, by setting it, locally, inside github action, or at repository settings level, you can target any version or feature branch you want.

 ##### Test

 all directories added to [packages/kontinuous/tests/samples](https://github.com/socialgouv/kontinuous/blob/master/packages/kontinuous/tests/samples) are like a `.kontinuous` directory in a project, it will be automatically tested when you will run `yarn test:kontinuous`. <br>